revisit-studies/reVISit-studies.github.io/tutorials.md

 ## Getting your Data Out

 Since reVISit uses Firebase as its data store, you can use the Firebase console to download your data.
-You can also use the Firebase API to download your data.
-We are working on a tool to make this downloading easier, but for now, you can use the Firebase API to download your data.
+Additionally, we provide the ability to manually download your data from the study ending page.
+There are options to download the data as a CSV or JSON file.
+The CSV file is a flat file that contains all of the data for all of the participants in your study.
+The JSON file is a nested file that contains all of the data for all of the participants in your study.
+The JSON file is useful if you want to do more complex analysis of your data, but the CSV file is useful if you want to import your data into a spreadsheet program like Excel or Google Sheets.

 ## Future Plans: Analysis Dashboard